telosnetwork/native-to-evm-transaction/README.md

-# Native to EVM transaction example
+# How-to: Native to EVM transaction (with example)

 This repository documents how to call an EVM Solidity Contract from Native EOSIO